 Decades of military operations have left a legacy of unexploded ordnance (UXO) across the world, including our own countries.
-These weapons, which were thrown at the ground during battles and other military operations, are still present on the ground, in the subsurface and underwater, and remain a threat to our communities and our infrastructure.
+These weapons, thrown at the ground during battles and other military operations, remain on the surface, in the subsurface, and underwater, posing a continuing threat to our communities and infrastructure.

 “Modern weapons are estimated to have a failure rate of 5%.
 Depending on various factors, the failure rate can be up to 40%.
 Any armed conflict in the world has created, creates, and will create the same problem,” perceive Alexey Dobrovolskiy, Chief Technology Officer at SPH Engineering.